hpcc-systems/HPCC-Platform/devdoc/Metrics.rst

 This section covers the design and architecture of the framework.
 It discusses the main areas of the design, the interactions between each area, and an overall process model of how the framework operates.

 The framework consists of three major areas: metrics, sinks, and the glue logic.
-These area work together with the platform and the component to provide a reusable metrics collection function.
+These areas work together with the platform and the component to provide a reusable metrics collection function.

-Metrics represent the quantifiable component state measurements used to track and assess the status of the component and the overall cluster.
+Metrics represent the quantifiable component state measurements used to track and assess the status of the component.
 Metrics are typically scalar values that are easily aggregated by a collection system.
 Aggregated values provide the necessary input to take component and cluster actions such as scaling up and down.
 The component is responsible for creating metrics and instrumenting the code.
 The framework provides the support for collecting and reporting the values.
 Metrics provide the following:

 * Simple methods for the component to update the metric
 * Simple methods for the framework to retrieve metric value(s)